sentclose/sentc-docs/docs/guide/e2ee/file.md

 }
 ````

-Download file for another user:
+Download the file for another user:

 ````rust
 use sentc::keys::StdUser;